CS171/Homework_instructions/week-00/week_00_hw.md

 # Homework 0 - Course Enrollment

 Welcome to CS171!
 This initial homework intends to get you acquainted with the structure and set-up of CS171 to ensure that everything goes smoothly moving forward.
 Please complete this homework to gain a spot in the enrollment lottery!
-And do not worry, future homeworks will be a lot more exciting and focused on creating interactive web-based visualizations! :-)
+And do not worry, future homework will be a lot more exciting and focused on creating interactive web-based visualizations! :-)

 To complete this homework, you will have to do the following steps (which will be explained in more detail below):